aws/aws-logging-dotnet/samples/Log4net/BasicAWSCredentialsConfigurationExample/README.md

 - Select the Debug tab and then add your AWS API key and secret key to Command line arguments text box as the following pattern: `YouAwsApiKey YourAwsSecretKey`
 - Run a project with debugging by pressing `F5`
-- Log in to your AWS console, go to Cloud watch log.
+- Log in to your AWS console, go to CloudWatch Logs.
 You should see a new log message in `Log4net.BasicAWSCredentialsConfigurationExample` group.